Asian man sitting in library surrounded by open books with face in hands

 3. Use a reward system

 You’re still a teenager.
 School is important, and the future might seem nerve-racking, but you should still enjoy your life.
-Burn out is real, but you can get back on track and indulge in a little self-care.
-If you spent an hour or two studying, it’s okay to go out with your friends for a night.
+Burnout is real, but you can get back on track and indulge in a little self-care.
+If you spend an hour or two studying, it’s okay to go out with your friends for a night.
 Treat yourself after accomplishing an item off your to-do list.
 Focusing on schoolwork 24/7 will definitely stress you out and leave you no time to relax and de-stress.
 No matter what you or others might say, you are not the Energizer bunny—you can’t keep on going and going and going without a break!
 Having a day off once a week will refresh you and keep you from being overwhelmed.

 Related: 4 Interesting Podcasts to Listen to on Your Study Breaks

 These are just a few ways to manage your stressful student life.
 Stress is normal, but it shouldn’t cripple you.
 Everyone can overcome stress with just a few minor changes in their routine.
-And if you find you’re having trouble getting your stress under control, reach out to friends, family, and school counselors for help—that’s what they’re there for!
+And if you find you’re having trouble getting your stress under control, reach out to friends, family, and school counselors for help—that’s what they are there for!

 Like what you’re reading?